 To understand extraction, initially two terms must be understood… Hydrophilic

-means that a molecule or substance is attracted to water, rather than repels it....
+means that a molecule or substance is attracted to water, rather than repels it...

 Hydrophobic means a molecule tends to repel or fail to mix with water.

 Cannabinoids are hydrophobic due to their oily base, and as we all well know,

 oil and water do not mix.
 With that said, extraction is typically performed using

 a solvent so the molecules can be placed in suspension in the solvent as part

 of the extraction process.
 Examples of these solvents would be butane, carbon

 dioxide, and ethel alcohol.
 There are many ways to extract, but to extract in

 volume it generally boils down to only two methods…supercritical CO2 or

 ethanol.The differences between extraction using carbon dioxide and ethanol

 involve polarity, bio-availability and ester formation.